tdalberg/tdalberg.github.io/index.md

 ---

+<sup>:new:</sup> Published an article on how to study undergraduate course consideration at scale with Tum Chaturapruek, René Kizilcec, Marissa Thompson, Sonia Giebel, Monique Harrison, Ramesh Johari and Mitchell Stevens.
+See [writings](https://tdalberg.github.io/writings/) or download [fulltext](https://doi.org/10.1177%2F2332858421991148).

 <sup>:new:</sup> Published an encyclopedia entry on the Swedish reception of the works of Pierre Bourdieu in Sapiro, Gisèle (ed) *Dictionnaire international Bourdieu*.
 See [chapters](https://tdalberg.github.io/writings/#chapters) or purchase at [CNRS Editions](https://www.cnrseditions.fr/catalogue/philosophie-et-histoire-des-idees/dictionnaire-international-bourdieu/).

 <sup>:new:</sup> Published a report on rater agreement in the assessments of test items within the framework of the national test in Swedish.
 With Martina Zachiu, Negin Shahsavar, Kristina Eriksson and Siri Hussenius.
 See [writings](https://tdalberg.github.io/writings/#reports) or download [fulltext](https://www.natprov.nordiska.uu.se/digitalAssets/557/c_557840-l_3-k_sviu37fulltext.pdf) (in Swedish).